SylEleuth/gruvbox-plus-icon-pack/.github/ISSUE_TEMPLATE/missing_icon.md

 ## :technologist: Technical details

-- Operating System:
-- Desktop Environment:
-- Program Installation:

 <!--
-Run xprop in a terminal, then click on the application window, and copy-paste the output here.
+Link to `.desktop` file (located in `.local/share/applications` or `/usr/share/applications` folder).
 -->

 <!--
-Additionally, you can link to `.desktop` file (located in `.local/share/applications` folder).
+Additionally, you can run xprop in a terminal, then click on the application window, and copy-paste the output here.
 -->